handsontable/handsontable/docs/README-DEPLOYMENT.md

 start http://localhost:8000/docs/index.html                           # opens default browser
 ```

-### Deploying the documentation to the staging environment
+### Manually deploying the documentation to the staging environment

 To deploy the documentation to the [staging environment](https://dev.handsontable.com/docs), from GitHub Actions: